 Circadian rhythms are daily fluctuations in organ and tissue function that follow an approximately 24 hour period.
 Every one of our organs and tissues has their own circadian rhythm.
 This circadian rhythm matches tissue function to the environment.

-In turn, the circadian rhythms helps synchronize our tissues with one another.
+In turn, circadian rhythms help synchronize our tissues with one another.
 The ultimate goal is to increase the chances of biological success.
 First to find food and survive, then to ultimately pass our genes on to the next generation.

 Our microbiome is often thought of as another organ.
 And given the abundant number of genes it contains, an incredibly important one.
 Despite the genes in the microbiome not being our own, our microbiome does follow a circadian rhythm.